weaveworks/weave/site/router-topology/network-topology.md

 ###<a name="topology"></a>Communicating Topology Among Peers

-The topology information captures which peers are connected to which other peers.
+Topology messages capture which peers are connected to other peers.
 Weave peers communicate their knowledge of the topology (and changes to it) to others, so that all peers learn about the entire topology.

-Communication between peers occurs over TCP links using
+Communication between peers occurs over TCP links using:
-a) spanning-tree based broadcast mechanism, and b) a neighour gossip mechanism.
+a) a spanning-tree based broadcast mechanism, and b) a neighour gossip mechanism.

 Topology messages are sent by a peer in the following instances: